tillbiskup/evefile/docs/roadmap.rst

 For version 0.3
 ===============

-* Re-add more complex data types for cameras?
+* Add more complex data types for cameras?

 For version 0.2
 ===============

-* Re-add more complex data types for SDDs/array detectors
+* Add more complex data types for SDDs/array detectors

+  * Handle preferred_channel if channel is option of dataset (e.g., ROI)

 Todos